Frequently Asked Questions

 Is it true that Trinity is the most difficult college to get into, and if so, should I even bother to apply?
 What are the cut-offs?

 Although Trinity's admission averages tend to be higher than those of the other colleges, we do not have set "cut-off" marks.
 We look at students' overall records, how well they have performed in subjects related to their proposed courses of study, and the number and breadth of courses they have taken.
-In addition, we take into account their Trinity College Student Profile.
+In addition, we take into account their Trinity College Applicant Profile.

 Does Trinity have to be my first choice among colleges on the St. George campus of the University of Toronto in order for me to be considered for acceptance by Trinity?

 Yes, because more students request a place at Trinity than we can accept.
 If, for example, 1000 students request Trinity as their first choice, and we only have 400 spots for first-year students, we will choose our 400 out of that 1000 and will not be able to consider students who have listed Trinity as a second choice.

-Do I have to complete the Trinity College Profile?
+Do I have to complete the Trinity College Applicant Profile?

 For full information on the Trinity Profile, please click here.